Concordium/concordium.github.io/source/mainnet/docs/smart-contracts/contract-instances.rst

 .. seealso::

-   See :ref:`initialize-contract` guide for how to initialize a contract in practice.
+   See the :ref:`initialize-contract` guide for how to initialize a contract in practice.
 You can also watch a video about initializing smart contract instances.

    .. raw:: html